khoapip/cc/README.md

 Before getting started, make sure you have the following:

 - A HuggingFace account for Pull Request submission.
-- AWS Access Key & Secret Key for reading CommonCrawl repo, this is free to create (contact Symato if you don't have one).
 - PEER_ADDR and SWARM_ADDR: register your contribution with Symato in Discord.
 - A PC/Laptop/VPS/Server that meets the minimum hardware requirements: at least 2 vCPUs, 2GB of RAM, and a stable internet connection.